dsai4sports/DSAI4Sports-2023.github.io/index.md

 <img align="left" src="./images/zhutian-smaller.jpeg" alt="Zhutian Chen">

-[**Zhutian (Zhu-Tian) Chen**](https://chenzhutian.org/) is a PostDoc Fellow in the Visual Computing Group at Harvard University.
-His research is at the intersection of Data Visualization, Human-Computer Interaction, and Augmented Reality.
-Specifically, he is interested in improving the game-watching experience of sports by using embedded visualizations.
-He has developed a set of human-AI systems that allow general users to efficiently visualize data into sports videos through natural interactions such as touch, speech, and gaze interactions.
-His research has been published as full papers in top venues such as IEEE VIS, ACM CHI, and TVCG, and received three best paper nominations in IEEE VIS, the premier venue in data visualization.
+[**Zhutian (Zhu-Tian) Chen**](https://chenzhutian.org/) is an incoming Assistant Professor of Computer Science at the University of Minnesota-Twin Cities and is currently a PostDoc Fellow in the Visual Computing Group at Harvard University.
+His research interests lie at the intersection of Data Visualization, Human-Computer Interaction, and Augmented / Virtual Reality (AR/VR).
+He is particularly interested in the potential of AR/VR technologies to enhance sports experiences.
+He has developed human-AI systems designed to enable users to visualize data within AR/VR sports scenes through natural interactions such as touch, speech, and gaze.
+His innovative work has been recognized and published in top-tier venues including IEEE VIS, ACM CHI, and TVCG, and has received a best paper award from ACM CHI and three best paper honorable mention awards from IEEE VIS.
-Before joining Harvard, he was a PostDoc in the Design Lab at UC San Diego.
-Zhutian received his Ph.D. in Computer Science and Engineering from the Hong Kong University of Science and Technology.

 <img align="left" src="./images/phil.png" alt="Zhutian Chen">